Women Against Violence Europe: Events

-2014 – The 16th Wave conference "Further Perspectives on Preventing Violence Against Women and Their Children", held in Vienna (Austria), 16-19 November.
-It will also be the occasion to celebrate the 20 th Anniversary of WAVE.
+2014 – The 16th Wave conference "Further Perspectives on Preventing Violence Against Women and Their Children", held in Vienna (Austria), 16–19 November, coinciding with the 20th anniversary of WAVE.

-2013 – The 15th Wave conference "To Live Free from Violence – A Human Right for Women and Their Children or a Postcode Lottery"? was held in Sofia, Bulgaria), from 10-12 October and was organized with the help of BGRF.
+2013 – The 15th Wave conference "To Live Free from Violence – A Human Right for Women and Their Children or a Postcode Lottery"? was held in Sofia, Bulgaria), from 10 to 12 October and was organized with the help of BGRF.
 There were more than 200 participants from 33 countries.